lojban/cll/official/README.md

 The forever home of this data is the docbook-prince branch of https://github.com/lojban/cll/

 Before you push, though, there are some things to do.

+Please keep your actual *changes* in a separate commit from your *official/* changes checkin, so people can see the real changes more easily.

 Make *certain* that everything is done completely (all the work above, the CHANGELOG, etc).
 Commit your changes (ideally in a very